integrated-application-development/sonar-delphi/Known Issues.md

+Rule Issues
+=
+A couple of rules do not seem to work correctly or give false positives.
+They are:

+## Lower Case Reserved Rule
+This rule searches for any use of non lowercase 'keywords', such as not, and, or etc. As each keyword is defined separately to avoid highlighting everything that is lowercase.
+As such, a few instances such as 'Not' may be missed as they are not recognised by the DelphiLexer class.

+## Line Too Long
+Line too long should highlight when a line is over ~100 characters, but currently does not highlight any in SonarQube.
+We are unsure of the cause of this as on testing the logic does work and finds when lines are over 100 characters long to add violations.
+This might be related to something in the API being broken.

 Parsing Issues
 =
 There are some issues with the ANTLR parsing grammar assuming that Pascal code is written in a